Arcky97/Pokemon-Kyrac/README.md

 - Fixed the spawn position when leaving the Trainer School in Hester City.

 - Fixed the Map name not being Hester City when leaving the Yacht for the First time.

+- Fixed the Trainer Counter on the Yacht when fighting the Trainer couple Windy and Ron.
+When defeated together, counter will be increased by 2 at once.
+When defeated indiviually the Counter will only be increased by 1 (also 2 in total if you defeat them both individually).

+- Fixed the color of Rival 2's Starter in the name window.

+- Fixed a missing exclamation mart when Rival 2 says "I'm going in!".

+- Fixed the map transfer event from Hester City to Route 1 so it prevents the player from going to Route 1 before finishing the FPI in the Trainer School event.

+- Fixed the different dialogues the Rivals say before and after fighting the grunts with them.

+- Fixed the color of the ??? in the name box having the wrong color when a NPC talks but the player don't know yet who.

+- Fixed the Correct Quest updating in the Trainer School after defeating the Grunts.

+- Fixed the wrong Quest being activated after leaving the Yacht for the first time.

+- Fixed the wrong Quest Stage being activated after the Rivals entered the Trainer School.

+- Fixed the wrong Quest Stage being activated after defeating the FPI Grunts in the Trainer School.

 ## Credits: